wondercrazy15/lightshot-print-screen-linux-handler/README.md

 # Lightshot Print Screen key Linux handler

+This script handles global Print Screen key strokes for you to fully enjoy Lightshot on Linux.

 This is a standard POSIX shell script, it will most likely work on any distribution.

 Pre-requisites are: